crate/tsperf/DATA_GENERATOR.md

 ##### Client Library

 For TimescaleDB the [psycopg2](https://pypi.org/project/psycopg2/) library is used.
 As psycopg2 does not have the best insert performance for TimescaleDB (see [here](https://docs.timescale.com/latest/tutorials/quickstart-python#insert_rows)) to insert a lot of metrics it is advised to split [IDs](#id_start) over multiple data-generator instances.

+Note: starting with version `0.1.3` TimescaleDB uses the [pgcopy](https://pypi.org/project/pgcopy/) library by default to enhance insert performance for single clients.
+To override the default setting you can set [TIMESCALE_COPY](#timescale_copy) to `False`.

 To connect with TimescaleDB the following environment variables must be set: